 At Marlins Park, the Marlins are adding a beer garden area on the main concourse which will feature a 2.5mm, 8’ x 14’ video board.
 At Globe Life Field, the Rangers will go digital with their press conference backdrop, a 7’ x 13’ 2.5mm board.

-4 – Spring Training sites continue to upgrade to larger and tighter pixel pitch video displays
+4 – Spring Training sites continued to upgrade to larger and tighter pixel pitch video displays

 Fans attending spring training games expect a great fan experience just as they would receive at MLB ballparks.
 These more intimate ballparks continue to look at evolving the fan experience by installing larger video displays, and in some cases incorporating video technology for the first time.
 Statistics are a huge part of baseball which fans are enamored with.
 However, these ballparks also need the digital real estate to display all the pertinent in-game information fans want.

 Currently, 20 of the 23 spring training sites rely on Daktronics for their main video board.
 In 2020, Salt River Fields (Diamondbacks & Rockies), Goodyear Ballpark (Indians & Reds) and TD Ballpark (Blue Jays) all feature new Daktronics video displays.
-CoolToday Park (Braves) added new LED displays towards the end of 2019, and will experience their first full season in 2020 with the new boards.
+CoolToday Park (Braves) added new LED displays towards the end of the 2019 season to help start off the 2020 season.
 And as displays are becoming larger, tighter pixel pitch video boards are making their presence at spring training sites as well with two of these sites incorporating 10mm pixel spacing.

 5 – The shift to HDR-capable displays takes another big step